line/line-blockchain-developers-sdk-js/README.md

 * [Key objects and usage](#key-objects-and-usage)

 ## Introduction
-The LINE Blockchain Developers SDK for Javascript makes it easy to develop a service(dApp) using [LINE Blockchain Developers API](https://docs-blockchain.line.biz/api-guide/), and no worries about generating signature for each request.
+The LINE Blockchain Developers SDK for JavaScript makes it easy to develop a service(dApp) using [LINE Blockchain Developers API](https://docs-blockchain.line.biz/api-guide/), and there are no worries about generating signature for each request.

 ### Documentation
-Please see the official LINE Blockchain Developers API documentation for more information.
+See the official LINE Blockchain Developers API documentation for more information.
 * English: https://docs-blockchain.line.biz/api-guide/
 * Japanese: https://docs-blockchain.line.biz/ja/api-guide/
 * Korean: https://docs-blockchain.line.biz/ko/api-guide/